Special educational needs transport

 As part of the assessment of a student’s travel needs, we’ll consider whether they might benefit from our Travel Independence Training (TITAN) scheme – training to help them use public transport services or contract buses.

-As part of the training your child will be assigned a ‘summer buddy’, someone, aged 16-21 years who is employed and trained by the County Council.
+As part of the training your child will be assigned a ‘summer buddy’, someone, aged 16-21 years who is employed and trained by us.
 They’ll work with your child to familiarise them with their journey to and from sixth form or college.

 We provide taxi or minibus transport to a child who is assessed as being unable to travel by public transport or school buses.